ropensci/rdhs/README.md

 Getting started
 ---------------

-TODO: An example workflow using `rdhs` to calculate trends in anemia prevalence is available [here](INSERT%20LINK).
+-   An example workflow using `rdhs` to calculate trends in anemia prevalence is available [here](introduction.html).

-TODO: Full functionality is described in the tutorial [here](INSERT%20LINK).
+-   Full functionality is described in the tutorial [here](INSERT%20LINK).

 Basic Functionality
 -------------------